cjstreet/BikeSharing/README.md

 Using Tableau to analyze and visualize bikeshare data in NY.

 convince investors that a bike-sharing program in Des Moines is a solid business proposal.
+For this analysis, you’ll use Pandas to change the "tripduration" column from an integer to a datetime datatype.
+Then, using the converted datatype, you’ll create a set of visualizations to:

+Show the length of time that bikes are checked out for all riders and genders Show the number of bike trips for all riders and genders for each hour of each day of the week Show the number of bike trips for each type of user and gender for each day of the week.
+Finally, you’ll add these new visualizations to the two you created in this module for your final presentation and analysis to pitch to investors.

 (1) what is the breakdown of annual subscribers vs. short-term customers, and (2) what are the peak hours for bike rentals?
 These answers will help you broker a strategic conversation with investors.
 There are more questions to ask the data, however.
 For example, what are the highest-traffic locations?
 Understanding both when and where people use Citi Bike will help you plan your pilot in Des Moines.